-Islamic State airs rare video from leader al-Baghdadi
+Islamic State airs video purporting to be leader al-Baghdadi

 The speaker looks like a slightly older version of Baghdadi than when he was pictured in 2014, addressing followers from a pulpit to declare a caliphate stretching across Iraq and Syria.

 In the footage released on Monday, he is dressed in black robes and a beige waistcoat, with a long graying beard dyed red at the bottom.

-The authenticity and date of the recording could not be independently verified.
+Baghdadi’s whereabouts have been unknown since Islamic State’s territorial control began disintegrating with the fall of Mosul and Raqqa, its strongholds in Iraq and Syria respectively, in 2017.

 There had been conflicting reports over whether Baghdadi, an Iraqi, is still alive.
 But security sources have recently said he is thought to be hiding out in remote areas of Syria or Iraq.

+Though it lost its last significant territory, the Syrian village of Baghouz, last month, the group has sleeper cells around the world and some fighters operate from the shadows in Syria’s desert and Iraq’s cities.

+It claimed responsibility for the Easter Sunday bombings in Sri Lanka that killed more than 250 people.

-Reporting by Nayera Abdallah and Ali Abdelaty; Writing by Aidan Lewis; Editing by Catherine Evans and Andrew Cawthorne
+Reporting by Nayera Abdallah and Ali Abdelaty; Writing by Aidan Lewis and Andrew Cawthorne; Editing by Janet Lawrence